vectorgrp/sil-kit/docs/api/datamessage.rst

 DataPublishers labels and media type using the |RegisterSpecificDataHandler| method on a DataSubscriber instance.
 The labels and media type given there will be used to redirect incoming messages by matching DataPublishers to one or more specific data handlers instead of the default handler.
 The latter will not be invoked if a specific handler is availabe.
-Note that the wildcard patters for DataSubscribers also apply to labels / media type given to
+Note that the wildcard patters for DataSubscribers also apply to labels / media types given to
 |RegisterSpecificDataHandler|: An empty string in a label value or any field of the media type is a wildcard.

-If the labels / media type of DataPublishers are unknown beforehand, |RegisterSpecificDataHandler| can be used in the handler for new data sources which provides this information.
+If the labels / media types of DataPublishers are unknown beforehand, |RegisterSpecificDataHandler| can be used in the handler for new data sources which provides this information.
 Note that multiple specific data handlers can be registered, possibly resulting in multiple calls for one incoming data message.

+!!!
 History
 ~~~~~~~

 DataPublishers additionally specify a history length N (currently 0 or 1).
 DataSubscribers that are created after a